parasaurolophus/rader.us/src/philosophy/computability.md

 Symbolic Logic is a mathematical system for determining whether or not a set of statements are mutually consistent, i.e. form a valid argument.
-Set Theory is an extension of Symbolic Logic that considers the mathematical properties of collections of "things" without regard to the properties of the things themselves.
+Set Theory is an extension of Symbolic Logic that considers the mathematical properties of collections of things.
 Formal Linguistics is the study of the properties of the sets of symbols and rules for combining them used to express mathematical formulas (or, later, computer programs) in meaningful and useful ways.

 [Cantor](https://en.wikipedia.org/wiki/Georg_Cantor) used this new freedom and these novel approaches to consider the following question: is there more than